 Remember, measuring the impact of your self-care practice isn’t about perfectionism or harsh self-judgment.
 It’s about gaining insights, celebrating progress, and continuously refining your approach to better serve your wellbeing.
 Be patient with yourself and appreciate the journey of self-discovery that comes with prioritizing your self-care.

 Tracking your sleep quality is an important aspect of measuring self-care effectiveness.
-Learn about the importance of sleep for wellbeing in this piece: The Power of Sleep: Improving Your Life Through Better Rest
+Learn more in our article: The Power of Sleep: Improving Your Life Through Better Rest

 Related articles